FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 $ yarn global add @vue/cli
 ```

-Now, to create a project run the following command inside the project directory:
+Now, create a project by running the following command inside the project directory:

 ```shell
 $ vue create client
 ```

 You will be prompted to pick a preset.
-You can choose the **default preset** which comes with a basic **Babel + ESLint** setup or select **Manually select features** to customize the features according to your needs.

-This project will use the default Babel + ESLint setup.
+You can choose the **default preset** which comes with a basic **Babel + ESLint** setup or a manual option, by choosing **Manually select features**.
+The latter will allow you to customize features according to your needs.
+This project will use the default preset.
 You can [learn more about it here](https://cli.vuejs.org/guide/installation.html).

 Once the project is initialized, start the development server by running the following command: